-- Turn on the A/C by pressing the button.
-The light in the button should come on. - Make sure the temperature control lever is all the way to the left. - 3.
-Select - If the outside air is humid, select Recirculation mode.
+- 1. Turn on the A/C by pressing the button.
+The light in the button should come on when a fan speed is selected. - 2.
+Make sure the temperature control dial is all the way to the left. - 3.
+Select 📸 - If the outside air is humid, select Recirculation mode.
 If the outside air is dry, select Fresh Air mode. - 5.
 Set the fan to the desired speed.